data-lessons/23-rd-things/_episodes/01-introduction.md

 **What "research data" are we talking about?**

-* Read an [Introduction to Research Data](http://www.bu.edu/datamanagement/background/whatisdata/) from Boston University
+* Read an [Introduction to Research Data](http://www.bu.edu/datamanagement/background/whatisdata/) from Boston University (5 min)

+### Data can be

+* **Observational**: Captured in real-time, typically outside the lab
+  * Examples: Sensor readings, survey results, images, audio, video
+* **Experimental**: Typically generated in the lab or under controlled conditions
+  * Examples: test results, clinical trials, field experiments in international development
+* **Simulation**: Machine generated from test models
+  * Examples: climate models, economic models
+* **Derived /Compiled**: Generated from existing datasets
+  * Examples: text as data (data mining), compiled database, 3D models

-**Let’s take a look at data collections.**
+>## Let’s take a look at data collections

-*Note: To find collection data in the Library Digtal Collections:*
+>*Note: To find collection data in the [Library Digital Collections](http://library.ucsd.edu/dc):*
-* Click on the **View Collection Items** button to see the collection.
+>1.
+Click on the **View Collection Items** button to see the collection.
 Next, click on the collection link.

-Take a look at the metadata and the variety of data formats contained in these collections.
+>Take a look at the metadata and the variety of data formats contained in these collections.
+>

-* Open up this collection: [Data from: A Living Vector Field Reveals Constraints on Galactose Network Induction in Yeast](http://library.ucsd.edu/dc/collection/bb5668210c) in the Digital Collections Research Data Collections.
-The reseach data collected are microscopy images of field cells, a database file, and analysis code used to investigate how cell-level gene expression dynamics produce population-level phenotypes.
+> 2. Open up this collection: [Data from: A Living Vector Field Reveals Constraints on Galactose Network Induction in Yeast](http://library.ucsd.edu/dc/collection/bb5668210c) in the Digital Collections Research Data Collections.
+The research data collected are microscopy images of field cells, a database file, and analysis code used to investigate how cell-level gene expression dynamics produce population-level phenotypes.
+>

-When you are done browsing the data in the first collection, take a look a the data in this second collection:
+>When you are done browsing the data in the first collection, take a look a the data in this second collection:
+>

-* Open up this collection: [Santa Fe Light Cone Simulation research project files](http://library.ucsd.edu/dc/collection/bb1673671n) in the Digital Collections Research Data Collections.
+> 3. Open up this collection: [Santa Fe Light Cone Simulation research project files](http://library.ucsd.edu/dc/collection/bb1673671n) in the Digital Collections Research Data Collections.
 The project consists of data in three broad categories: the simulation data ("Data at Redshift" components); analysis tools and example scripts (Data Processing Tools) for processing the data; and project administration and background documents (Historical Documents) related to the project.

-* If you have time, click on the orange [Research Data Collections](http://library.ucsd.edu/dc) link and check out what other various formats data comes in.
+> 4. If you have time, click on the orange [Research Data Collections](http://library.ucsd.edu/dc) link and check out what other various formats data comes in.

-* One unique example to look at is the [Heavy Metals in the Ocean Insect, Halobates](http://library.ucsd.edu/dc/collection/bb8056206n) collection.
+>One unique example to look at is the [Heavy Metals in the Ocean Insect, Halobates](http://library.ucsd.edu/dc/collection/bb8056206n) collection.
 This is an unique example of ~40 year old computer printed data that was digitized for sharing and preservation.
+{: .callout}

+>## Complexity and formats affect on re-use
-**Consider**: how the complexity and range of data formats affect access and re-use possibilities.
+>How does complexity and range of data formats affect access and re-use possibilities?
+{: .discussion}

 ## Learn More: Data across research disciplines